 If you become aware that patients might be taking more of their medication than is being prescribed - for example, if a patient is requesting repeat prescriptions too frequently - it would be advisable to discuss the issue of fitness to drive with the patient, ensuring this discussion is carefully documented.

-This guidance was correct at publication 28/10/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 28/10/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.